These are estimates based on data we've calculated so please check with your local truck rental experts to make sure you get the size you need.

 The average U.S. home is 2,286 square feet with 2-3 bedrooms, typically requiring a 15 to 22-foot moving truck.
 To determine what size truck you need for your home, consider how many bedrooms and bathrooms you have, along with the living room, kitchen, dining room, and any other furnished rooms.
 Measure your furniture and estimate how many moving boxes you'll need for your belongings.
 Additionally, be sure to leave a 10-15% margin of error to prevent running out of truck space.

-How much furniture will fit in a 26-foot truck?
+How much can fit in a 26-foot moving truck?

 A 26-foot truck is the largest truck rental available, and it can typically fit the contents of five or more rooms.
 This allows you to transport large items together in one trip, such as a couch, entertainment center, dining table and chairs, refrigerator, mattresses, and more.